 Different countries often have different dental standards.
 There can be a difference in standards in dental training, dental practice sanitation, and implant standards.

 These factors are also crucial to consider.
-What happens when a mistake is made with an overseas dental implant?
+What happens when a mistake is made with dental implant overseas?
 Do you return to that country for a second time?
+Starting with a free consultation at your local dental clinic and have your surgery done here in Australia can save you time and money in the long-term.

 Dental standards in Australia